 2. Patching Product is Power

 Patching up your house’s damages as soon as you spot them will save you time, money, and effort in the long run.
 Waterproofing products are the key in surviving the rainy season.
 Plus, waterproofing products are easily available in today’s market.
 Make sure you are addressing the problem with the right waterproofing product.
 Concretobond from Island Paints is created with enhanced stability and adhesion for surfaces.
-It can also be used as plastering and mortar aid, and is also an excellent tile adhesive.
+It can also be used as a plastering and mortar aid, and is also an excellent tile adhesive.
 Hydrobond Waterproofing Underlay Membrane is a two-packed multi-purpose concrete waterproofing.
 It’s designed to be compounded with a powder aggregate containing Portland cement, giving impregnable coating layers on your house and adding high tensile strength, flexibility, low shrinkage, and water tightness.
 Both products are ultimately handy for the rainy season.

 3. Stack Up